Camping with a young family is a wonderful experience and we definitely recommend that you get outdoors and give it a try.

 We aren’t that naturally organised so there are still times we have to rummage around the sleeping bags to find car keys or glasses, but when we remember, it works great!

 Another useful item to take is a large tub that can be used for washing up and also to bathe your little ones.
 Ours aren’t too keen on showers and the showers aren’t always the nicest at a campsite, so a nice warm bath in a tub is both fun for your children and a good way to get them clean.

 Camping With Toddlers Checklist

-Torch, binoculars, books, activity books, toys, kite, potty, wipes, hand sanitizer, hot chocolate, clothes for all weather, non-spill cups/bottles for in the tent, baby carrier.
+Torch, binoculars, books, activity books, toys, kite, potty, baby wipes, hand sanitizer, first aid kit, hot chocolate, clothes for all weather, non-spill cups/bottles for in the tent, baby carrier.

-Camping stove, more stove fuel than you think you will need, pots, pans, cups, cutlery, plastic plates washing up stuff, freezer blocks, water bottles, water carrier, picnic blankets, plastic containers with lids, tub for bathing/washing up.
+Camping stove, more stove fuel than you think you will need, pots, pans, cups, cutlery, plastic plates washing up stuff, freezer blocks, toilet paper, glow sticks (just for fun), water carrier, picnic blankets, plastic containers with lids, tub for bathing/washing up.

-We have created a comprehensive printable camping with toddlers checklist of the all the items we think are either essential or useful to take.
+We have created a comprehensive printable camping with toddlers checklist of all the camping equipment that we think are either essential items or useful to take.
 We would love to share this with you instantly, just let us know where to send it.

 We hope that you have enjoyed reading our guide to camping with a toddler and have found it useful.
 Do you have any plans to go camping with a little one?
 Or have you been camping lately?
 Please let us know below, we would love to hear your stories.